bshaffer/Donate-Nashville/README.markdown

 ### Setup your database

-If you have sqlite on your computer, then do the following:
+To set up your mysql database:

     cp config/databases.yml.dist config/databases.yml

+Uncomment out the `dsn` line in front of the mysql string, then update that string with the correct username and password.
+Finally, run the Symfony command to build the database.

     ./symfony doctrine:build --all --and-load
-    chmod 777 /tmp/donate.sqlite

-If you'd prefer to use mysql, then simply copy the `databases.yml` file as above, uncomment out the `dsn` line in front of the mysql string, then update that string with the correct username and password.
-You should then be able to run the `doctrine:build` task as described above.